qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    Using expressions for labelling

 :index:`Expression based labelling` is easy to work with.
-All you have to take care of is, that you need to combine all elements (strings, fields and functions) with a concatenation function (e.g., ``concat`` or ``||``) and that fields are written in "double quotes" and strings in 'single quotes'.
+All you have to take care of is that:

+* you need to combine all elements (strings, fields and functions) with a string concatenation function such as ``concat``, ``+`` or ``||``.
+Be aware that in some situations (null or numeric value involved) not all of these tools will fit your need
+* strings are written in 'single quotes'
+* fields are written in "double quotes" or without any quote.

 Let's have a look at some examples:

 ::